One Day in Medellin Itinerary – What to do in Medellin, Colombia

 Jardin

-Jerico’s popular cousin and a must-see for coffee lovers is the town Jardin.
+Jerico’s popular cousin and a must-see for coffee lovers is the town of Jardin.
 It’s a bit further away then our other day trips but if you have the time to enjoy it, you won’t regret it!

 Book the tour here